-I hope you have all had a fantastic summer holiday and welcome to Year 5.
-I have thoroughly enjoyed my time getting to know the children so far, I feel that we have a tremendous year ahead of us.
+Welcome back Snow Monkeys!
+I hope you have all had a fantastic Easter holiday and welcome back to your final term of Year 5!
+I have thoroughly enjoyed my time so far in Year 5, all the children have been exceptional; I feel that we have a tremendous term ahead of us.

-PE will now take place on Mondays and Fridays.
+PE will now take place on Tuesdays and Fridays.
 It is important that children bring warm outdoor kit, in case PE is outdoors – this is dependent on the weather.
 If there are any issues with PE, please let me know.

 Homework will be posted on Class DOJO weekly and will consist of a range of Maths, English and Enquiry activities.
 I will also be sending spellings home to be practised, followed by a weekly test.
 I also encourage the use of Times Table Rockstars at home, as it is crucial that in Year 5 children become fluent with their times tables.
 If there are any issues with any homework or logging into TTRS, please do not hesitate to let me know, I am happy to support and help any children that may struggle in homework club.

 All children are now familiar to our fantastic new library system and are therefore encouraged to read in school and at home.
 Children are expected to read at least 3 times a week and record this in their link up diaries; this is something children should be doing independently in Year 5.